 A garage isn’t an ideal place for an appliance.
 They can be very hot in summer and very cold in winter.
 Some manufacturers specifically say not to use their dryer in an garage.
 Apparently if it gets very cold the drive belt can become hardened and kinked, and cause a breakdown.
 Also, the new heat pump dryers are not well suited to cold environments.

-The dryer will work without a vent hose if it’s free standing.
-This is evidenced by the fact that many vented dryers didn’t even used to come with a vent hose and you had to buy one as an optional extra.
+That being said, a tumble dryer will work without a vent hose if it’s free standing.
+This is evidenced by the fact that many vented dryers didn’t even used to come with a vent hose.
+They were commonly an optional extra.
 However, it is definitely much better to have one properly vented if possible.

 The potential problems with not venting a vented dryer in a garage are condensation and black mould when it’s cold weather.
 My own dryer is a condenser dryer so it doesn’t need a venting hose but even so, we always open the small window behind it or we get condensation on our fridge and freezer when it’s cold.
 If our dryer was a vented one and not properly vented this would be much worse.

 A vented dryer, venting straight out into a room will obviously pump lots of hot moist air into it as well as fluff, if the room is cold you will get condensation on cold objects and can get mould growing on rubber or other surfaces.
 Another issue would be lots of dusty fluff would accumulate over time.
 As described above, even a condenser dryer can leak some moist warm air into the room but it won’t be as bad as a vented one.